 Grapefruit Juice: Is It Affecting Your Medication?

-Alternatives exist for many of these drugs.
-If abandoning grapefruit juice is not an option, discuss the possibility of using an alternative with your doctor.
-And when you are starting a new medication, it is always a good idea to ask your doctor or pharmacist about any potential interactions between the new medication and foods, supplements, or other drugs you are already taking.
+When you’re starting a new medication, it’s always a good idea to ask your doctor or pharmacist about any potential interactions between the new medication and foods, supplements, or other drugs you’re already taking.